TomPn/sars-reality/README.md

 ## What is SARS Reality?
 SARS Reality is a COVID-19 information sharing platform that includes demonsrtation and quantitaive analytics of pandemic-related data such as the number of cases and vaccinations.

 This platform is shared publicly with audience being general public.
-Check it out [here](https://tompn.github.io/SARS-Reality/)

 ## Vision (objective)
 The objective of SARS Reality is to provide an opportunity for the general public a to gain a fundamental understanding of the ongoing details